kriserickson/aging-coder/src/posts/2025-08-22-clustering-the-cookbook-a-taste-of-unsupervised-learning.md

     filenames.append(str(rec.get("source_file")))
 ```

+### Cleaning the Data

 First we load the recipe rows, the code to do that just uses pandas to load each line into a record and cleans out any JSON that isn't an object or is null.
-We then iterate over every row, and get the ingredients, text and filenames and append them to individual arrays.
+We then iterate over every row, and get the ingredients, text, and filenames and append them to individual arrays.

-To clean clean the text we use the following code:
+To clean the text we use the following code:

 ```python
 def build_ingredients_text_from_record(rec: Dict[str, Any]) -> str: